 La Jolla Playhouse, San Diego, CA. Photo by Jim Carmody.
 La Jolla Playhouse, San Diego, CA. Photo by Jim Carmody.

-Our Advocacy Report, an annual subscription service, is available for $99 for arts advocates.
-The reports draw on extensive cultural data sets and can be customized to present information at the national, state, and local legislative district levels.
+The report draws on extensive cultural data sets and can be customized to present information at the national, state, and local legislative district levels.

 Access the report in the DataArts platform under the "Advocacy" tab found in the top navigation.